christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ## Cluster setup
 The HMS O2 cluster has ~7000 nodes with 32 cores and 256 GB RAM each.
-It's managed by the Slurm job scheduler; for how to use Slurm, see [https://wiki.rc.hms.harvard.edu/display/O2/O2].
+It's managed by the [Slurm job scheduler](https://wiki.rc.hms.harvard.edu/display/O2/O2).

 * Can request a max of 20 cores/node, but the more cores/memory requested, the longer the pend time.

-* To run an interactive session for testing commands, I generally use `srun --pty -p interactive -c 8 --mem=64G -t 0-11:00 /bin/bash`.
+* To run an interactive session, I generally use `srun --pty -p interactive -c 8 --mem=64G -t 0-11:00 /bin/bash`.
 The interactive queue has a max of 12 hours.